 2. Where income in respect of personal activities exercised by an entertainer or a sportsperson acting as such accrues not to the entertainer or sportsperson but to another person, that income may, notwithstanding the provisions of Articles 14 and 15, be taxed in the Contracting State in which the activities of the entertainer or sportsperson are exercised.

 ARTICLE 18 PENSIONS

-Subject to the provisions of paragraph 2 of Article 19, pensions and other similar remuneration beneficially owned by a resident of a Contracting State shall be taxable only in that Contracting State.
+Pensions and other similar remuneration beneficially owned by a resident of a Contracting State shall be taxable only in that Contracting State.

 ARTICLE 19 GOVERNMENT SERVICE